Esri/arcgis-maps-sdk-java-samples/utility_network/configure-subnetwork-trace/README.md

 ## About the data

-The [feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample represents an electric network in Naperville, Illinois, which contains a utility network used to run the subnetwork-based trace.
+The [feature service](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample represents an electric network in Naperville, Illinois, which contains a utility network used to run the subnetwork-based trace.

 ## Tags

-category comparison, condition barriers, network analysis, network attribute comparison, trace configuration, traversability, utility network, validate consistency, subnetwork trace
+category comparison, condition barriers, network analysis, network attribute comparison, subnetwork trace, trace configuration, traversability, utility network, validate consistency